miconda/wsctl/README.md

 $GOPATH/bin/wsctl [options]
 ```

-## Command Line Options
+## Command Line Options ##

 If run with option `-h` or `--help`, it will print the help message.

-The parameter `--template` (short form `-t`) is mandatory - it is used to provide the path to template file.
+The parameter `--template` (short form `-t`) is used to provide the path to template file.
+If it is not provided, `wsctl` uses an internal template and fields data, which
+build an SIP OPTIONS requests.
 More details about template files are provided in the next section.

 The parameter '--url' can be used to set the URL to websocket server, if not provided, its value is 'wss://127.0.0.1:8443'.